How to edit the TEI Guidelines

 Check in your changes:

 Error messages may appear at any stage.
 Please do not leave the source in an invalid state (it makes life unnecessarily difficult for others).
 If you cannot immediately fix a validity error, revert your change while you think about it.
+If you are working on a particularly complex change involving multiple files, it may be better to create a branch in which to work on your changes, and then to merge the branch when you are confident that the work is successfully completed.
+See any guide to git for instructions on how to approach that.
+Bear in mind that our Jenkins servers only build the dev branch, so you cannot depend on them to test-build your working branch.

-The Jenkins servers monitor the Subversion repository, and when they detect a change, they check it out and commence building several targets, just as you would build them on your local machine.
+The Jenkins servers monitor the Git repository, and when they detect a change, they check it out and commence building several targets, just as you would build them on your local machine.
 There are a couple of advantages to letting the Jenkins servers check your build for you:

-- You don't have to have all the TEI packages and other software required for a build installed on your system.
+- You don't have to have all the various packages and other software required for a build installed on your system.
 This means you can make a quick fix to the Guidelines on any computer you happen to be using, without installing a lot of extra software.

 If you submit a change, and later get an email from one of the Jenkins servers telling you that the build failed, it will provide a link to the build information on the server.
 Here's what to do: